mkmcgrath/PomoTask/README.md

 This software was developed in the C programing language on Arch Linux using Visual Studio Code.

-# A helpful introduction to those interested in the Pomodoro Technique:
+# Sources
-https://todoist.com/productivity-methods/pomodoro-technique
+A helpful introduction to those interested in the Pomodoro Technique: https://todoist.com/productivity-methods/pomodoro-technique